LLM Integration Guide

 Interpreting Signals

-The severity score combines multiple signals:
+The priority score combines multiple signals:

 | Score | Tier | Interpretation |